Old School Strains And Why You Should Love Them

 You can also breed landraces out of existence.
 While their genetics disperse throughout the cannabis family tree, the originals are gone.
 Part of the reason is due to the change of climate.
 For example, a landrace variety taken from the Kush mountain range to the south of California is not going to respond to the environments in the same way.
 As a result, the cultivars deviate from their original genetics.
 Over time, the plant taken from the mountains is no longer the same variety of cannabis simply due to its evolution.

 Sadly, however, landrace cultivars also seem to be disappearing at their point of origin.
 As ‘seed hunters’ have scoured the globe, they’ve also bred the landrace varieties with their own seeds.
 Whether on purpose or by accident, once you introduce an outside set of genetics to an area where a landrace exists, the landrace will inevitably alter genetically because of the newcomer.
 It will also disappear.

 All of us have a couple old school strains that are our favorite.
 Just the mention of the name brings back memories of youth, new love, and carefree summer nights.
 But, do you know the genetic history of these old school strains?
 It is definitely worth a little research.
 Can you still find it anywhere?

 It’s important to protect the seeds of the past so that we can maintain genetics of the future.
-So, if you have a landrace seed that you may be sitting on a goldmine.
+So, if you have a landrace seed you may be sitting on a goldmine.